Your attention matters to me

 Therefore, I’m working hard to provide content relevant to those who wish to build great publishing businesses.

-I built this website on the premise of earning the attention of those seeking to build a great publishing business.
+I created this website to earn the attention of those seeking to build a great publishing business.

 Let’s begin with what you won’t find here